pulumi/pulumi/docs/design/resources.md

         rpc Delete(DeleteRequest) returns (google.protobuf.Empty) {}
     }

+TODO[pulumi/coconut#54]: eventually we will add operational APIs to resource providers.
+This will allow them to report
+    logging and performance counters, for example.
+This will permit easy inspection from the command line (e.g., `coco resource perf cpu <resource-id>` could print out the current CPU perf-counter history for a resource).
+It will also permit handy resource monitoring from our hosted service, possibly in conjunction with workflows.

 Describing the full RPC interface here is outside of the scope of this document.
 However, all existing resources are addressed by the resource type token plus a provider ID.
 All properties are encoded as dynamically typed bags.